Arc US

 DLR Group

-You know who’s going to be here before you arrive and you will have a guaranteed number of 1-to-1 meetings with the ‘buyers’ of your choice.
+You know who’s going to be here before you arrive and you will have a guaranteed number of 1-on-1 meetings with the Principals of your choice.
 And this is just the start:

 > 18 pre-arranged 1:1 meetings